 - other related public order problems linked with open drug using.

-Typically, medically supervised injecting centres, provide drug users with:
+Typically, medically supervised injecting facilities, provide drug users with:

 - sterile injecting equipment;